-Maryland participants are eligible for bounty payments from ELVS of \$4 per mercury light switch or mercury light switch assembly and \$6 per mercury-containing antilock braking system (ABS) unit, provided the switches are delivered to ELVS in accordance with requirements specified in the program plan.
-The plan also provides for a payment from ELVS to the Department of \$1 for each mercury switch delivered to ELVS in accordance with the plan.
+Until Maryland's law sunset on December 31, 2017, Maryland participants were eligible for bounty payments from ELVS of \$4 per mercury light switch or mercury light switch assembly and \$6 per mercury-containing antilock braking system (ABS) unit, provided the switches were delivered to ELVS in accordance with requirements specified in the program plan.
+The plan also provided for a payment from ELVS to the Department of \$1 for each mercury switch delivered to ELVS in accordance with the plan.
+Maryland participants will still be able to return switches and assemblies in 2018, but no bounties will be paid to participants or the Department.